Buying a short-term health plan in West Virginia

 - Opioid Reduction Act’s insurance provisions do apply to short-term plans.

-- At least eight insurers offer short-term plans in West Virginia.
+- At least seven insurers offer short-term plans in West Virginia.

 West Virginia defaults to federal rules